Q. Describe the most common types of jobs you do for your clients.

 Q. What do you wish customers knew about you or your profession?

 A. I don't diagnose.
-I don't ever use psycho-babble.
-I look for your strengths, not your problems.
+I don't ever use labels.
+I look for your strengths and natural gifts, not your deficiencies.
 I show you how to deploy those strengths to create solutions that are life-changing.

 Q. How did you decide to get in your line of work?

 A. Not an unusual story.
-It all began with just one brilliant and inspiring professor in college in the early 1970's.
+It all began with just one brilliant and inspiring professor in college in 1969.
 Once hooked, the rest flowed naturally.

 Q. Tell us about a recent job you did that you are particularly proud of.